 Key Takeaways

-- The #1 reported scam is the Shell Game Hustle
+- The #1 reported scam is the Shell Game Hustle.

-- 4 of 7 scams are rated high risk
+- 4 of 7 scams are rated high risk.

-- Use app-based ride services (Uber, Grab, Bolt) instead of street taxis
+- Use app-based ride services (Uber, Lyft) instead of unmarked vehicles or unlicensed cabs.

-- Never accept unsolicited offers from strangers near tourist sites in Chicago
+- Never accept unsolicited offers from strangers near tourist sites in Chicago.

 ⚡ Quick Safety Tips

-- Keep your phone in a front pocket or zipped crossbody bag, especially on the CTA and along the Magnificent Mile — organized pickpocket teams actively work these areas
+- Keep your phone in a front pocket or zipped crossbody bag, especially on the CTA and along the Magnificent Mile — organized pickpocket teams actively work these areas.

-- Use only official rideshare apps (Uber/Lyft) or taxis from designated stands — never accept rides from anyone who approaches you inside O'Hare or Midway terminals
+- Use only official rideshare apps (Uber/Lyft) or taxis from designated stands — never accept rides from anyone who approaches you inside O'Hare or Midway terminals.

-- Stick to well-lit, busy areas in the Loop, River North, and Streeterville after dark — most violent crime in Chicago occurs in neighborhoods far from tourist zones
+- Stick to well-lit, busy areas in the Loop, River North, and Streeterville after dark — most violent crime in Chicago occurs in neighborhoods far from tourist zones.

-- Report scams or non-emergency incidents by calling 311 or (312) 746-6000 — save these numbers in your phone before arriving
+- Report scams or non-emergency incidents by calling 311 or (312) 746-6000 — save these numbers in your phone before arriving.

 The 7 Scams